Dave-ee/Tutorials-and-Documentation/Wifi Pineapple/Logs and useful info.md

-#log locations on the pineapples are a little spread out so these terminal commands can be
-#useful to find information and issues and give clues to solving them.
+#these terminal tools can be useful to find information about issues and give clues to solving them.

 dmesg
 #Used to find kernel & hardware information for the system.